WaseySaeed/API_Automation/README.md

 # API_Automation Framework

+The API automation framework is created using TDD approach and using maven for dependencies installation.

-Dependencies being used
+Tools and Dependencies being used are:-

-TestNG for tags and listener purposes
+- TestNG for tags and listener purposes
-Rest assured for automation of REST APIs
+- Rest assured for automation of REST APIs
-Extent Report for reporting and logging purposes
+- Extent Report for reporting and logging purposes